 Environmental policy made its way onto the political agenda in the 1970s and has remained a salient set of issues.
 With its legacy as a high-energy consuming industrial economy, Sweden certainly has a long way to go, but the data suggest its environmental policy is working.
-Indeed, CO2 emissions are decreasing, biodiversity is improving and its ecological footprint, while still high, is slowly decreasing.
+Indeed, CO2 emissions are decreasing, bio-diversity is improving and its ecological footprint, while still high, is slowly decreasing.
 Moreover, governments of both center-right and leftist-green orientation are gradually shifting toward an increase in "green taxes".
 In addition, environmental policy is an integrated component of the larger project of restructuring the economy and making it more environmentally friendly.

-After the 2014 elections the Greens joined a coalition government with the Social Democrats.
-While both, the Social Democrats are the Greens, are strongly committed to "green" issues, they do not seem to agree on the future of nuclear power; the Social Democrats want further studies whereas the Greens want to shut down two reactors before the next elections (in 2018).
-However, due to the stalemate in parliament in December 2014, it remains to be seen if the red-green government will be confirmed in the extraordinary election in March 2015 and if there will be some changes in environmental policies during 2015.
+After the 2014 elections, the Social Democrats formed a coalition government with the Greens.
+While both the Social Democrats and the Greens are strongly committed to "green" issues, it seems as if the Greens' ascendance to power has further increased the attention on environmental issues.
+Nonetheless, the two coalition partners do disagree on some issues.
+For instance, they do not seem to agree on the future of nuclear power; the Social Democrats want to study the issue further whereas the Greens want to shut down two reactors before the next elections (in 2018).
+Meanwhile, as fate would have it, two nuclear power plants are now scheduled to be closed over the next few years by their owners due to falling electricity prices and the resulting low profitability.